Use Case

 Inventory Turnover

-Meaningful improvement in inventory turnover as items find paths to willing recipients
+Meaningful improvement in inventory turnover as items find interested collectors

 Seller Retention